 I'm dead.

 The website is done by Paul Everett Nelson.
-He is self-descibed as a poet, father, teacher and broadcaster, and founder of the non-profit Global Voices Radio and co-founder of the Northwest SPokenword LAB (SPLAB!).
+He is self-described as a poet, father, teacher, and broadcaster, and founder of the non-profit Global Voices Radio and co-founder of the Northwest SPokenword LAB (SPLAB!).

 Paul says: